hardenedapple/gdb-walkers/README.md

 from the preceding element in the pipe, and should return an iterator over integers.

+To automatically load your walkers when a given object file is loaded in gdb put the python source file in the autoimports/ directory under the name `<basename-of-program>-gdb.py`.
+To load the walker definitions on startup put `source <your-file>` in `~/.gdbinit`.

 # Getting help

 All commands introduced are documented with docstrings so that the gdb `help`